camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/02-human-workflow-management.html.md

     <img data-img-thumb src="ref:asset:/assets/img/implementation-tasklist/tasklist-claim.png" />
   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
-    <p>If tasks are assigned to a group, more than one person sees it at once.
-In order to avoid different people working on it at the same time, the task needs to be claimed first.
+    <p>If tasks are assigned to a group, they are visible to more than one person.
+In order to avoid different people working on it at the same time, the task first needs to be claimed.
 By claiming a task you become the assignee and the task is moved to your personal tasks folder ("My Tasks").
 Hit the <button class="btn btn-xs dropdown-toggle"><i class="caret"></i> </button> button and select <code>claim</code>.</p>
     <p>User can also unclaim a task by selecting <code>unclaim</code>.
 The task will go back to the associated user group.</p>
   </div>
 </div>

-You can bulk (un-)claim tasks after selecting multiple tasks via `strg + click`.
+You can bulk (un-)claim tasks after selecting multiple tasks via `Ctrl + click`.

 ## Delegate a Task